 turn thermostat up on water heater

-Now you can turn your thermostat up so you can get that hot water running again!
+Now you can turn your thermostat up so you can get hot water running again!

 Step 10: Enjoy Your Warm Water, Or Ask For Help!